lapislui/Office_work/README.md

     a=hello
     expr length $a

 this set a and prints its length on screen

+    #!/bin/bash
+    echo this is sample script

+This sets shell to interept with